dolbilov/dolbilov/README.md

 👶 I'm a junior frontend developer.
 🎓 4th year student out of 4.
 My major is programming engineering.
-⚡ In my free time I solve problems on Codewars and Github, read tech articles and learn something new!
+⚡ In my free time I solve problems on Codewars and LeetCode, read tech articles and learn something new!

 ---